JNSAPH/TASL/README.md

 ```
 http://localhost:3010/
 ```
-CHANGE THE DEFAULT LOGIN DETAILS IN CONFIG.JSON

 ## Usage
 Download the Repo and follow the Steps under **Installation**.
 By Default this App will use the Port 5000.
 You can change it in the config.json file.
 Setup can differ from your Webserver Configuartion.
+Please go into the config.json file and change your Login Details.

 Make sure you have MongoDB installed on your System!
 This is currently crucial for making it work.